The calibre template language¶

 .

-In addition to the column based fields, you also can use:
+In addition to the standard column based fields, you also can use:

-If a book does not have a particular piece of metadata, the field in the template is replaced by the empty string (''
+If the metadata for the field for a given book is not defined then the field in the template is replaced by the empty string (''

 {author_sort}/{series}/{title} {series_index}